brave/browser-laptop/README.md

 You can also [visit our website](https://brave.com/downloads.html) to get the latest stable release (along with a more user-friendly download page).

-Brave supports 4 [release channels](https://github.com/brave/browser-laptop/wiki/Release-channels): Release, Beta, Developer, and Nightly.
+The Muon version of Brave only has two active [release channels](https://github.com/brave/browser-laptop/wiki/Release-channels): Release and Beta.
+[Developer channel](https://brave.com/download-dev) is now using the [`brave-core`](https://github.com/brave/brave-browser) code-base.

 ## Community

 [Join the Q&A community](https://community.brave.com/) if you'd like to get more involved with Brave.
 You can [ask for help](https://community.brave.com/c/help-me), [discuss features you'd like to see](https://community.brave.com/c/feature-requests), and a lot more.
 We'd love to have your help so that we can continue improving Brave.

-Join our [Discord community chat](https://discordapp.com/invite/k57tYrS) for higher bandwidth discussions.

 ## Useful documentation